Houses in multiple occupation (HMOs)

 The Regulations require that specified standards of management are achieved and maintained.
-If a manager fails to meet these standards, the Council may prosecute immediately, with an unlimited fine for each breach of the Regulations.
+If a manager fails to meet these standards, the Council may prosecute immediately, with an unlimited fine on conviction for each breach of the Regulations.

 Housing Health and Safety Rating System (HHSRS)

 Under the Housing Act 2004 Part 1 Local Housing Authorities assess risks in HMOs using HHSRS.
 This assesses 29 potential risk and classes them as either Category 1 (serious) or Category 2 (less serious).
 For more information, see Related articles.